Free shouldn't be better than paid.

 Radio news keeps mentioning a trial in Florida.
 Young dickheads were harassing an older dude and playing loud music.
 Older dude got annoyed and Darwined the young dickheads.
 Well-deserved, and the only form of justice that still exists in this fucked Satan-poisoned former so-called "nation".

 Apparently the persecution is claiming that the older dude had impaired hearing, so he couldn't be bothered by loud music.
 This is EXACTLY WRONG.
 I hope the defense has an expert to counter this nonsense.

 Here's why it's wrong.
 Our perceptual system is based solely on proportions and changes.

 Let's take this graph as a baseline for normal hearing.
 Sound gets louder; your input to the cochlea gets louder in proportion; the perceptual system follows along.

 If you have impaired hearing, your physical input starts at a higher level.
 You don't hear the fainter sounds at all.
 The perceptual system tries to maintain its full range, but it has to start where the hearing starts.

 Result: Perceived loudness grows faster than it would in a normal ear.

-This phenomenon is usually called recruitment, which is a poorly formed term.
+This phenomenon is usually called recruitment, which is a poorly chosen word.
 It would have been better to call it something like 'stretched loudness'.

 ¶ 7:23 PM